etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_Tab.md

 they are based on, so that the UI labels for the new fields get the names defined in those elements.

-If this window should also be used in _classic UI mode_ then now _ant smartbuild_ should be execute to compile the changed window.
+If this window should also be used in _classic UI mode_ then now _`./gradlew smartbuild`_ should be execute to compile the changed window.

-To see the changes in the new UI just switch role away from the _System Administrator_ role used for this section and go to the changed window to see it having the new field as the one shown here:
+To see the changes in the new user interface just change the _System Administrator_ role used for this section (Select a role where you have access to the window) and go to the modified window to see that it has the new field as shown here:

 ![](/assets/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_tab_2.png)